Camberley: Gas

-The York Town and Blackwater Gas Company was formed in 1859 and opened its gasworks at Yorktown in November 1862.
 Street lighting in Camberley was initially provided by oil lamps, but gas lamps were installed from 1900.
 In around 1903, the works began to supply the Royal Military College at Sandhurst.
 (Note: The earliest gas lights at the Royal Military College were installed in the mid-1850s, although the exact date is unknown.
 The college gasworks, on Marshall Road, closed in 1903 and thereafter gas was supplied from Yorktown.)
-In 1904, a short branch line was laid from the South Eastern Railway south of Blackwater station, enabling the coal required to be supplied by train.
-The works came under the control of the Southern Gas Board in 1949 and closed in 1969.
+In 1904, a short branch line was authorised by the York Town and Blackwater Gas Act 1904 (4 Edw.
+7. c. xxxvi).
+The line was laid from the South Eastern Railway south of Blackwater station, enabling the coal required to be supplied by train.
+The York Town and Blackwater Gas Act 1904 dissolved the limited company, and incorporated it as the statutory York Town and Blackwater Gas Company.
+It also extended the authorised supply area to cover Sandhurst and Crowthorne.